Apalachicola Center for History Culture and Art

 The Riley historic home represents the thriving black neighborhood, known as Smokey Hollow, that once existed in what is just east of downtown Tallahassee.
 It is especially significant when compared to other such historical sites in that it is the last vestige we have of the accomplishments of an entire group of people, the black middle class, which emerged in the latter part of the nineteenth century.

 Featuring: A Virtual Harlem Experience through May 13.

 The Grove Museum

 Listed on the National Register of Historic Places in 1972, the ca. 1840 Call-Collins House at The Grove is one of the best preserved examples of antebellum Greek Revival architecture in Florida.
 The mission of The Grove Museum is to preserve and interpret the Call-Collins House, its surrounding acreage, and its historical collections, in order to engage the public in dialogue about civil rights and American history.
-The Grove celebrates its one-year anniversary on "Grove Day" on March 10.
+The Grove celebrates its two-year anniversary on "Grove Day."

 Visit TheGroveMuseum.com for more information.

 Enter the Knott House and step back in time.
 Decorated in Victorian splendor, the 1840s home features original furnishings chosen by the Knott family beginning in 1928.
 Luella Knott attached poems to her furniture and decor with satin ribbons, drawing attention to her unique antiques.
 These verses still hang just as she left them, giving the building its nickname “The House that Rhymes.”

 Featuring: Tallahassee Music and Theater 1900-1940 on March 28.